 - 1. An employee earn annual leave credits at the rate of 3.69 hours per pay period approximately one day per month) for the first three years of employment.
 Annual leave will accrue but cannot be taken until the successful completion of six months' service. - 2.
 An employee with more than three and up to five years of employment will earn annual leave at the rate of 4.64 hours per pay period (approximately 1-1/4 days per month). - 3.
-An employee with more than five and up to ten years of employment will earn annual leave at the rate of 5.52 hours per day period (approximately 1-1/2 days per month).

-- 4. An employee with more than ten and up to twenty years of employment will earn annual leave at the rate of 6.48 hours per pay period (approximately 1-3/4 days per month). - 5.
+An employee with more than five and up to ten years of employment will earn annual leave at the rate of 5.52 hours per day period (approximately 1-1/2 days per month). - 4.
+An employee with more than ten and up to twenty years of employment will earn annual leave at the rate of 6.48 hours per pay period (approximately 1-3/4 days per month). - 5.
 An employee with more than twenty years and up to thirty years of employment will earn annual leave at the rate of 7.69 hours per pay period (approximately 2 days per month). - 6.
 An employee with thirty or more years of employment will earn annual leave at the rate of 9.23 hours per pay period (approximately 2-1/2 days per month). - 7.
 If an employee's annual leave accrual rate changes during a pay period, the new rate will be credited from the first day of that period. - 8.
 Annual leave will be normally scheduled in advance by the employee's immediate supervisor, in consideration of the operating requirements of the section and the division.
 However, in an emergency situation, annual leave will be authorized so long as the employee's immediate supervisor is notified in advance. - 9.
 The maximum accumulation of annual leave is four hundred and sixty (460) working hours as of the end of the calendar year.
-After reaching that limit, no further hours shall be accumulated until the employee reduces the balance below four hundred and sixty (460) hours. - 10.
+After reaching that limit, no further hours shall be accumulated until the employee reduces the balance below four hundred and sixty (460) hours.
+On a one-time basis, the maximum accumulation of annual leave will increase to five hundred and fifty (550) hours.
+This provision will expire onJune 30, 2023. - 10.
 Use of annual leave of more than one hundred and sixty (160) hours must be scheduled and approved by the Executive Officer. - 11.
-For the purposes of determining the rate of annual leave, accumulated service within the District will be used less any time for leave of absence in excess of two pay periods. - 12.
-For a permanent employee that was previously employed as either a limited-term employee or a temporary employee for more than 1000 hours: effective July 1, 2001 accumulated service shall be the combined service as a permanent employee and previous service as a limited-term employee or temporary employee, less the initial 1,000 hours.
-The District will not allow retroactive accrual prior to July 1, 2001. - 13.
-If a payday falls during an employee's vacation, the employee may receive a partial pay warrant for the pay period.
-The employee may pick up the warrant three (3) days prior to beginning vacation, provided two weeks' notice is given to the Human Resources Office. - 14.
-Once per calendar year, an employee may exchange unused annual leave in excess of 200 hours, up to a maximum of 40 hours per calendar year, for the equivalent amount in wages.
+For the purposes of determining the rate of annual leave, accumulated service within the District will be used less any time for leave of absence in excess of two pay periods.

+- 12. Once per calendar year, an employee may exchange unused annual leave in excess of 200 hours, up to a maximum of 40 hours per calendar year, for the equivalent amount in wages.
 The request may not exceed forty (40) hours per fiscal year.
-Payment shall be made within 10 working days of the request. - 15.
-An employee who is re-hired by the District as a permanent employee will accrue annual leave at the rate he/she was accruing at the time of separation.
+Payment shall be made within 15 working days of the request.
+On a one-time basis, an employee with an annual leave balance over 460 hours as of December 31, 2020 will be allowed to sell back an additional 40 hours.
+This provision will expire on December 31, 2021. - 13.
+An employee who is re-hired within five years of their separation by the District as a permanent employee will accrue annual leave at the rate he/she was accruing at the time of separation.